icra/uct-model/README.txt

 ## Compilation attempts
 2019-08-26: unsuccessful (tried with FPC compiler under Linux Debian OS, see Issues).

-## discussion was opened on August 2019 on this thread to attempt a compilation
+## A discussion was opened on August 2019 on this forum thread to attempt a compilation with help of free pascal community
 https://forum.lazarus.freepascal.org/index.php/topic,46538.0.html